jup-ag/space-station/docs/misc/10-sdk-api-license-agreement.md

 4.3 The Licensee acknowledges that the license granted under this Agreement does not provide Licensee with title or ownership to the API or SDK, but only a right of limited use under the terms and conditions of this Agreement.

 4.4 The Parties acknowledge that Jupiter does not store, send, or receive digital assets.
 Digital assets exist only by virtue of the ownership record maintained on the relevant blockchain network.
-Any creation or transfer of title that might occur in respect of any digital asset occurs on the relevant blockchain network (on the relevant contractual terms applicable to such creation and/or transfer) and is performed by the Licensee’s Product, and Jupiter does not have any role or responsibility in such transactions.
-Jupiter cannot guarantee that the Licensee’s Product, or any party can effect the transfer of such title or right to any digital asset.
+Any creation or transfer of title that might occur in respect of any digital asset occurs on the relevant blockchain network (on the relevant contractual terms applicable to such creation and/or transfer) and is performed by the Licensee's Product, and Jupiter does not have any role or responsibility in such transactions.
+Jupiter cannot guarantee that the Licensee's Product, or any party can effect the transfer of such title or right to any digital asset.
 Accordingly, Jupiter cannot provide any guarantee, warranty or assurance regarding the authenticity, uniqueness, originality, quality, marketability, legality or value of any digital assets utilised in connection with the API and the Services.

 **5. No Obligation to Support​**